Sunlitspace542/ultrastarfox/README.md

 Thanks to Kandowontu and Vitor Vilela for the SuperFX2 Upgrade.

-Building is easy if you've used the Star Fox EZBuild
+Building is easy if you've used the Star Fox EZBuild.